mhBahrami/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image21]

 But it doesn't work properly.
 So, I used the second method which is **Histogram and Sliding Window** and I described it above.
 This method produces more accurate results.

+#### Hypothetical Pipeline Failure Cases

+Pavement fixes and/or combined with other surfaces that create vertical lines near existing road lines.

+It would also fail if there was a road crossing or a need to cross lanes or to exit the freeway.

+Rain and snow would also have an impact and I’m not sure about night time.

+Tail gating a car or a car on a tighter curve would potentially interrupt the visible camera and hence line detection.

 ### License